Skip to main content

 Will it give me a definitive answer?

-Whilst this quiz will not be able to confirm for certain whether or not you've conceived, it will help you to assess your current symptoms and recommend the next step to take.
-It will also help you to understand the different symptoms of early pregnancy and why they occur.
+This quiz will not be able to confirm for certain whether or not you are pregnant - but it will help you to assess your current symptoms and recommend the next step to take.
+It will also help you to understand the different symptoms of early pregnancy and why they happen.

 Continue reading below